innobright/help.innobright.com/README.md

 ### Using Fabric deploy script (recommended)

 Instructions below are for Ubuntu/Debian.
-This also works inside Windows Scripting Layer (WSL, i.e. Bash for Windows); it probably won't work inside any kind of normal Windows prompt.
+This also works inside Windows Subsystem for Linux (WSL, i.e. Bash for Windows); it probably won't work inside any kind of normal Windows prompt.

 The included [Fabric deploy script](http://www.fabfile.org/) will build and deploy the Website for you, provided you have permissions to the server/deploy location.